Boyd's Coffee

-Boyd's Coffee Company, or Boyd Coffee Company, is a coffee company founded in 1900.
+Boyd's Coffee Company is an American coffee company founded in 1900 in Portland, Oregon.
+Boyd's is known primarily for their wholesale operations, providing coffee products and machines to convenience stores and grocery stores.

 In 2016, the company was sold to Farmer Brothers, based in Texas.
+On May 5, 2026, Farmer Brothers was sold to Royal Cup.
 In 2018, Boyd's announced plans to lay off 230 employees, and close operations in Eugene and Portland, Oregon, its home.